 Teenagers especially, like to learn by watching videos.
 A lot of orienteering skills and concepts can be shown very quickly and effectively in videos.

 Better Orienteering Playlist contains the learning videos used across Better Orienteering ordered from Beginner to Advanced.
 Please include a link to the complete playlist when linking to specific videos you find helpful.
 These videos are all made by elite or very experienced orienteers who give good advice on how to orienteer.
 You will help save others from potentially spending hours looking at unhelpful videos that give some pretty poor advice on how to orienteer – there are quite a few out there.

 Share the Skills Matrix

-The Skills Matrix is a structured overview of how orienteering skills develop in stages from Beginner to Advanced.
+The Skills Matrix (8 pages) is a structured overview of how orienteering skills develop in stages from Beginner to Advanced.
 It helps people see where they are on their orienteering journey.

 Below is a directly embedded version of the pdf of the Skills Matrix.
-Many websites will support this, meaning the viewer can scroll through the document directly on the screen without having to follow a link to a new Tab or Page.
+Many websites will support this (if they are created with WordPress), meaning the viewer can scroll through the document directly on the screen without having to follow a link to a new Tab or Page.
 This functionality does not work on Android and a web-link appears instead.

 Always include a clear link to Betterorienteering.org